What is a Safety Protection Clause?

 Some questions arise as to whether the agent loses the protection if notice is not provided in a timely manner.
 Say the contract states the agent has 3 days to notify the seller by identifying the individuals who had previously viewed the home under the terms of the listing.
 If an agent does not send the list for a week, some courts have allowed this.
 They look for "intent."
 Contact a real estate lawyer for more advice.

 Say Broker Jones lists seller Jane's home.
 A few days later, buyer John, who toured the home, calls Jane and says, "If you cancel your listing with Broker Jones, I will buy your house, and you won't have to pay a commission."
 John figures this will save him and Jane money.
 But because Jane's broker checked the safety clause box in the listing agreement, Jane would most likely be required to pay the broker a commission.
 It would be cemented by the fact that Broker Jones followed procedure and notified the seller of her obligation to pay a commission if a Buyer John purchases the property based on the previous introduction to the home by Broker Jones.

 Handling an Open Listing

 Open listings can be tricky for real estate agents to navigate.
-In an open listing, the seller agrees to pay commission to the agent who brings an offer from a qualified, ready and willing buyer.
-In that sense, some experts argue that an open listing is similar to a For-Sale-by-Owner property when it comes to getting the seller to promise to pay commission.
-When a real estate agent finds an open listing or a FSBO property she wishes to show, she should consider presenting the seller with a one-party showing listing agreement to protect her commission.
+In an open listing, the seller agrees to pay the commission to the agent who brings an offer from a qualified, ready and willing buyer.
+In that sense, some experts argue that an open listing is similar to a For-Sale-by-Owner (FSBO) property when it comes to getting the seller to promise to pay commission.
+When a real estate agent finds an open listing or an FSBO property they wish to show, they should consider presenting the seller with a one-party showing listing agreement to protect the commission.

 The agent and seller can negotiate the number of days, weeks or months the clause is applicable.